 Originally, it was intended that the list of six questions should be presented before asking any of them.
-So, all questions are predetermined and do not depend on answers to other questions.
+So, all questions are predetermined and do not depend on answers for other questions.
 But since this was not explicitly stated in the description of the problem, this condition was not required.
-Correct and full solutions to the problem were given by seven participants, most of them not using such a coding-theory approach and presenting interesting questioning strategies for the problem.
-The best solutions were presented by Alexander Grebennikov (Presidential PML 239, St. Petersburg, Russia) and by Ivan Baksheev (Gymnasium Novosibirsk, Russia).
+Correct and full solutions to the problem were given by seven participants, most of them do not use such a "coding theory" approach and present interesting questioning strategies for the problem.
+The best solutions were presented by Alexander Grebennikov (Presidential PML 239, St. Petersburg, Russia) and by Ivan Baksheev (Gymnasium 6, Novosibirsk, Russia).

-Problem: "Treasure chests"
+2.3 Problem "Treasure chests"

 We have seven closed chests.
-Some of them contain treasure (diamonds, gold coins, and bitcoins), but we do not know which ones.
-A parrot knows which chests contain treasure and which do not; he agrees to answer questions with "yes" or "no." He may possibly lie in his answers but not more than twice.
-List fifteen questions such that it is possible to deduce from the parrot's answers which chests contain treasure and which do not.
+Some of them contain treasures (diamonds, gold coins, bitcoins as well) but we do not know which ones.
+A parrot knows which chests contain treasures and which do not; he agrees to answer to questions with "yes" or "no".
+But he may possibly lie in his answers but not more than twice.
+List fifteen questions such that it is possible to deduce from the answers of the parrot which chests contain treasures and which do not.

-See solution to the problem "Chests with treasure" for the idea of the solution.
-In this problem we need to find a code that maps all binary vectors of length seven (chest states) to binary vectors of length fifteen and can correct up to two errors.
-If such a code is found, then we can easily construct questions using the technique described in the solution for the "Chests with treasure" problem.
+See solution to the problem "Chests with treasure" (section 2.2.2) for the idea of the solution.
+In this problem we need to find a code, which maps all binary vectors of length seven (chest states) to binary vectors of length fifteen and can correct up to two errors.
+If such a code is found, then we can easily construct questions using technique described in the solution for the "Chests with treasure" problem.

-It is sufficient to find a [15; 7; 5]-code, where "5" is the minimal distance of the code (since a code with the minimal distance five or greater can correct two errors).
-It is known that there exist Bose-Chaudhuri-Hocquenghem (BCH) codes with these exact parameters (for example, see MacWilliams and Sloane 1977).
-Using one of those codes we can construct fifteen questions for the parrot that will allow us to decode chest states from answers.
+It is sufficient to find a [15,7,5]-code, where "5" is the minimal distance of the code, since a code with the minimal distance five or greater can correct two errors.
+It is known that there exist BCH (Bose - Chaudhuri - Hocquenghem) codes with these exact parameters (for example, see [17]).
+Using one of those, we can construct fifteen questions for the parrot which will allow us to decode chest states from answers.

 Full and correct solutions for the problem were proposed by twelve university students and professionals.
-All of them used error-correction codes.
+All of them used error correction codes.

-Problem: "A numerical rebus"
+2.4 Problem "A numerical rebus"

-Buratino keeps his golden key in a safe that is locked with a numerical password.
-For secure storage of the password he replaced some digits in the password with letters (in such a way that different letters substitute different digits).
+Buratino keeps his Golden Key in a safe that is locked with a numerical password.
+For secure storage of the password he replaced some digits in the password by letters (in a way that different letters substitute different digits).
 After replacement Buratino got the password NSUCRYPTO17.
-Alice the Fox found out that
+Alice the Fox found out that:

-- the number NSUCRYPTO is divisible by all integers n, where n < 17, and - the remainder of NSU CRY is divisible by 7.
+- the number NSUCRYPTO is divisible by all integers n, where n < 17, and - the difference NSU CRY is divisible by 7.